Welcome to today's edition of the Rush 24-7 podcast.

 The new CNN poll has the Republicans now up.

-It's a statistical ties 4947.
+It's a statistical ties.

-The Democrats have literally, I mean, they've the bottom has fallen out of them, and the Republicans have gained a whopping seven points.
+The Democrats have literally, I mean, the bottom has fallen out of them, and the Republicans have gained a whopping seven points.

-Now here's the other good news for Republicans in 2014 midterms.
+Now, here's the other, good news for Republicans in 2014 midterms.

 That's the politico story.